kyma-project/eventing-manager/docs/contributor/installation.md

    make deploy IMG=$IMG
    ```

-6. To start the reconciliation process, apply the Eventing Custom Resource.
+6. To start the reconciliation process, apply the Eventing custom resource (CR).
 This step depends on your desired backend: NATS or EventMesh.

     - **Backend: NATS**

-      For NATS Backend you can apply the default Custom Resource using the following command:
+      For NATS Backend you can apply the default CR using the following command:

       ```sh
       kubectl apply -f config/samples/default.yaml